 Pidgin English and Creole Variants in Daily Use

 Informal communication thrives through pidgin english and creole variants.
 Liberian Kreyol, for instance, blends West African Pidgin with Caribbean English influences.
-It’s spoken by a majority of the population, making it a vital part of daily life4.
+It’s spoken by a majority of the population, making it a vital part of daily life.

 Here’s a quick comparison of key language forms: